GLOBAL MARKETS-Stocks slip; caution reigns before U.S. payrolls

 outlook.

-recent months to stress that the bank is prepared to ease its
+recent months that the bank is prepared to ease its record low

 U.S. investors were also looking ahead to the coming